 "Wow, this looks great!
 Exciting stuff.
 Please get started as soon as possible." - The client upon reviewing final suggestions

 I evangelized, planned and facilitated user research for a state-wide health care app that was in murky water.
-The secret sauce for success?
-Persistence, consulting jedi mind tricks and empathy.
+A story of persistence and (dare I say it) empathy- both the good, and the bad.

 I prefer teams that like functional and inclusive digital products before pretty ones.
 Especially products that help people or societies become better versions of themselves.

 Kind of a research nerd and bookworm.
-Understanding contexts and people helps me break rules easier.
+Knowing more helps me break rules easier.